 You know the situation: Someone complains to you about a nagging in-law, a difficult boss, or an unhappy relationship, and your knee-jerk reaction is “I’m sorry.”
 We do this because we feel bad for the other person, Tannen explains.
 But instead of confusing the situation by verbalizing a responsibility you don’t actually have, she suggests gently saying, “That’s too bad” or “That must be really hard for you.”

-Can’t help but say the s-word?
+Absolutely can’t help but say the s-word?
 Then add a few more words to convey what you mean, Tannen says, such as “I’m sorry that happened.”
 That way it sounds less like you’re taking the blame for something that totally isn’t your fault.

 Apologizing when we’ve clearly hurt someone else, violated a rule, or done something we know to be wrong is a necessary step in repairing the social fabric that keeps us connected to other people.
 But saying sorry for stuff we aren’t responsible for can not only invalidate us and reinforce feelings of low self-worth, it can trivialize the act of apologizing and give others the impression we’re less capable.